code4recovery/tsml-ui/README.md

 - [x] Reduce memory by forgetting unneeded meeting data, eg URLs
 - [ ] Display group names and Venmo links on inside page
 - [ ] Feedback form on inside page
+- [ ] Auto-suggest locations as you type a location search

 ### Questions